• Skip to main content

 During the cooking process, the mixture will separate into a sponge layer on top and a lemon curd/custard sauce layer on the bottom.

-Store in the fridge for up to 2 days.
+You can keep Lemon Delicious in the fridge, covered, for up to 2 days.

-You can.
-Wrap it in plastic food wrap and freeze for up to a couple of months.
+You can also freeze any leftovers.
+Wrap in plastic food wrap or place in a freezer bag or airtight container and freeze for up to a couple of months.

 lemon delicious